Quickstart: Install the Microsoft Defender for Identity sensor

 Select the sensor you installed on the AD FS server.

-In the popup window, in the Resolver Domain Controller field, enter the FQDN of the resolver domain controllers, and then click the plus icon (+), and then click Save.
+In the popup window, in the Resolver Domain Controller field, enter the FQDN of the resolver domain controllers, then select the plus icon (+), and then select Save.

 The Defender for Identity sensor is designed to have minimal impact on your domain controller resources and network activity.
 To create a performance assessment, see Plan capacity for Defender for Identity.